MJafarMashhadi/Haplophysh/README.md

 - [This UCI data set](http://archive.ics.uci.edu/ml/datasets/URL+Reputation)

 I cannot share them on github.
-They get out of date quickly (in a matter of hours!).
-For now I have no plans for keeping this repository up to date in long term.
-There won't be any point in mirroring them in a repository too, most of them are publically available anyways.
+First because they get out of date quickly (in a matter of hours!).
+There won't be any point in mirroring them in a repository too, most of them are publically available.
 Also, I ,ight not have the permission to share some of them (I'm sure about the first one; redistribution is a no no).
+And at last, for now I have no plans for keeping this repository up to date in long term.

 ### Related Work